erasels/Aspiration-StS/README.md

 "Chemical Blood": Whenever you lose more than 25% of your HP, you gain a random potion.

+Not a new relic, but you can now grant Wing Boots 3 additional charges as a campfire action.

 ##Crossover relics:
 Relics that are only enabled if you have the corresponding mods:
 Beaked:EmptySkull: Whenever you play a card and have no cards in your hand, shuffle an Inspiration into your draw pile.